Causes of seizures: Vision

 In some epileptics, flickering or flashing lights, such as strobe lights, can be responsible for the onset of a tonic clonic, absence, or myoclonic seizure.
 This condition is known as photosensitive epilepsy and, in some cases, the seizures can be triggered by activities that are harmless to others, such as watching television or playing video games, or by driving or riding during daylight along a road with spaced trees, thereby simulating the "flashing light" effect.
 Some people can have a seizure as a result of blinking one's own eyes.
 Contrary to popular belief, this form of epilepsy is relatively uncommon, accounting for just 3% of all cases.

 A routine part of the EEG test involves exposing the patient to flickering lights to attempt to induce a seizure, to determine if such lights may be triggering a seizure in the patient, and to be able to read the wavelengths when such a seizure occurs.

 In photosensitive epilepsies, epileptic activity only appears for few seconds after eye-closure.
-In some non-photosensitive epilepsies, seizures may be triggered by the loss of central vision during eye-closure, in an phenomenon called fixation-off sensitivity (FOS), where the epileptic activity persists for the total duration of eye-closure.
+In some non-photosensitive epilepsies, seizures may be triggered by the loss of central vision during eye-closure, in a phenomenon called fixation-off sensitivity (FOS), where the epileptic activity persists for the total duration of eye-closure.
 Though unrelated phenomena, photosensitive and non-photosensitive epilepsies can occur together in some patients.